PelionIoT/mbl-docs/Docs/develop_applications/troubleshooting.md

 ## How can I create a container?

-You can create an OCI container from a docker container.
-The [OCI documentation](https://github.com/opencontainers/runc#creating-an-oci-bundle) explains how to export a docker container as a bare rootfs directory.
+You can create an OCI container from a Docker container.
+The [OCI documentation](https://github.com/opencontainers/runc#creating-an-oci-bundle) explains how to export a Docker container as a bare rootfs directory.

-## Can I containerize applications if I can't use Docker?
+## Can I create containers without using Docker?

-If your development environment can't run Docker, you can try another container engine such as Podman.
-Note that we have not tested these solutions ourselves.
+If your development environment can't run Docker, you can try another container engine such as [Podman](https://podman.io/).

+<span class="notes">**Note** We have not tested these solutions ourselves.</span.

 ## How can I give my container access to the network?